wine-mirror/wine/README.md

   Make sure you have the USER_LDT, SYSVSHM, SYSVSEM, and SYSVMSG options turned on in your kernel.

-**Mac OS X info**:
+**macOS info**:
   You need Xcode/Xcode Command Line Tools or Apple cctools.
-The minimum requirements for compiling Wine are clang 3.8 with the MacOSX10.10.sdk and mingw-w64 v8.
-The MacOSX10.14.sdk and later can only build wine64.
+The minimum requirements for compiling Wine are clang 3.8 with the MacOSX10.13.sdk and mingw-w64 v12 for 32-bit wine.
+The MacOSX10.14.sdk and later can build 64-bit wine.

 **Supported file systems**:
   Wine should run on most file systems.
 A few compatibility problems